Cleaning Marble Rust Stains Off Shower

 What has probably occurred here has to do with the nature of many white marbles.
 White marble, particularly Carrara often contains iron deposits.

-If/when the marble is saturated with water these iron deposits hidden inside the stone will oxidize and as the water moves through the stone to the surface it carries the rust with it staining the marble.
+If/when the marble is saturated with water, these iron deposits hidden inside the stone will oxidize.
+Then, as the water moves through the stone to the surface, it carries the rust with it resulting in yellow-brown-orange stains on the marble.

 This is not uncommon and seen mostly in floors after a flood or in areas the are constantly exposed to water like a shower.